dnellessen/spotify-stats/README.md

 # Usage

 Go the the [Spotify for Developers](https://developer.spotify.com/dashboard/login) website, login to your account and create a new app.
 In its overview edit the settings and add a redirect URI (e.g. http://127.0.0.1:8000/callback).
 Important: Make sure the path is ```/callback```.
 I'd suggest using your local host. \
-Now add the following environment variables (ajust accorrding to the host and port your are using and make sure they are equivalent to those you just set as a redirect URI):
+Now add the following environment variables (ajust according to the host and port your are using and make sure they are equivalent to those you just set as a redirect URI):
 ```sh
 export CLIENT_ID='Your Client ID'
 export CLIENT_SECRET='Your Client Secret'